 The Fearless Dining home is always really excited when "pie" season hits because they know that I will be baking a couple of gluten free pecan pies.
 They practically jump up and get in line when it's time to dig into dessert!
 (If your family loves pie this much, you may also want to make this delicious Gluten Free Sweet Potato Pie too!)

 The first step in making my homemade gluten free pecan pie is to either make or buy a gluten free crust.
-If you want an incredible, easy gluten free crust…you will want my popular Gluten Free Crust recipe.
-Everyone loves this pie…just check out the reviews of it on Pinterest!
+If you want an incredible, easy gluten free crust...you will want to make my homemade Gluten Free Crust recipe.

 Are you ready to try making some pecan pie?

-First, add your pie crust ingredients to a bowl.
-(For all of the specific instructions and tips, don’t forget to visit my homemade gluten free pie post.)
-Form the dough and roll out your pie crust to 1/4-inch thickness.
+For all of the specific instructions and tips, don't forget to visit my homemade gluten free pie post.)
+Form the dough and roll out your pie crust.